-Tulane's multidisciplinary education provides students the opportunity to apply classroom learning to benefit the surrounding community.
-As the first private research university to institute a public service requirement, Tulane provides an undergraduate education of unequaled quality while engaging students in re-envisioning one of America’s most loved cities.
+Tulane’s interdisciplinary education provides students the opportunity to apply classroom learning to benefit the surrounding community.
+As the first private research university to institute a public service requirement, Tulane provides an undergraduate education of equaled quality while uniting academics and action, classroom and communities through which students, faculty, and community partners dedicate themselves to the transformation of civic life.

 Tulane pairs the resources of a large research university with the benefits of a small liberal arts college.
-It is one of the few research institutions in the country where almost all undergraduate courses are taught by full-time faculty, small class sizes are the norm, and faculty members are both accessible and approachable.
+Small class sizes are the norm, and faculty members are both accessible and approachable.

 All students enter as undergraduates through the Newcomb-Tulane Undergraduate College.
-Once a student selects a major, he or she becomes affiliated with one of 5 undergraduate schools: Architecture, Business, Liberal Arts, Public Health and Tropical Medicine, or Science and Engineering.
-Students are able to double major (even across schools), because all students remain part of the unified undergraduate college.
+Once a student selects a major, he or she becomes affiliated with one of 5 undergraduate schools: Architecture, Business, Liberal Arts, Public Health, or Science and Engineering.
+Students combine our 75+ majors into unique double majors (even across schools), because all students remain part of the unified undergraduate college.